How’d we end up living in the Scottish Highlands for 3 months?

 PS: Yes, we are working full time while we do this!😅 Another good reason we do it slower.

-PPS: To support our small business, check out this page full of helpful guides we’ve created!
+PPS: To support our small business, check out this page full of helpful guides you can DIY without having to hire us for mucho $$$!
 I highly recommend starting with this #1 step!